 1. Theoretical reason: reason’s cognitive role and limitations

-The first thing to note is Kant’s bold claim that reason is the arbiter of truth in all judgments—empirical as well as metaphysical.
-Unfortunately, he barely develops this thought, and the issue has attracted surprisingly little attention in the literature.
-(But cf. Walker 1989: Ch.
-4; Guyer and Walker 1990; Kant’s theory of judgment, §§1.3, 1.4).
-However, some basic points are clear from the text.
-We form judgments about the world around us all the time, without a second thought.
+However, the basic idea is clear from his text.
+We form judgments about the world around us all the time.
 We see a hand in front of us and judge it to exist; after a dream, we judge ourselves to have been dreaming and the dream’s contents to be illusory; we see the sun rise and assume that it orbits the earth.
-Kant devotes great philosophical efforts to show that all these judgments rely on categories, such as cause and effect, that must order our sensory impressions.
-A belief that conforms to these conditions meets the “formal” conditions of truth.
-However, unless we are fundamentally confused about something, all our beliefs meet these conditions.)
-So there is a further question: which of our beliefs are “materially” true, and which erroneous?
+(Obviously this last judgment is false: see §1.2 below.)
+Kant devotes much effort to show how all these judgments rely on categories.
+Fundamental concepts such as cause and effect structure all our judgments.
+A belief that conforms to these categories meets the “formal” conditions of truth.
+However, unless we are fundamentally confused about something, all our beliefs meet these conditions.
+So how do we decide which of our beliefs are true, and which mistaken?

-Corresponding to the fundamental priority that he ascribes to judgment, Kant begins with the observation that only once there is judgment can there be error: “It is correctly said that the senses do not err; yet not because they always judge correctly, but because they do not judge at all” (A293).
-For example, there is no error involved in the impressions of a dream, however confused or fantastical they may be.
-But if someone were to get confused about her dreamed experience, and suppose that it had really happened, then she would be making a judgment—and a false one too.
+Kant begins by noting that only judgments can be mistaken: “It is correctly said that the senses do not err; yet not because they always judge correctly, but because they do not judge at all” (A293).
+For example, there is no error involved in dreaming, however incoherent or fantastical the dream may be.
+But if someone got confused and supposed that a dreamed-of event had really happened, then she would be making a judgment—a false one.
 So Kant claims, “error is only effected through the unnoticed influence of sensibility on understanding, through which it happens that the subjective grounds of the judgment join with the objective ones” (A294).
 In the example, someone confuses a subjective ground of judgment (“I had this dream”) with an objective one (“these events took place”).
-As Kant puts it in the Prolegomena: “The difference between truth and dream… is not decided through the quality of the representations that are referred to objects, for they are the same in both, but through their connection according to rules that determine the combination of representations in the concept of an object, and how far they can or cannot stand together in one experience.”
-(4:290)
+As Kant puts it in the Prolegomena:

 1.2 Reason in science

-The same principle of reasoned unity also applies to judgments that are not readily decided by everyday experience.
-Why are we sure that the sun does not orbit the earth, despite all appearances?
-To answer such questions, we need to consider reason’s role in scientific knowledge.
 Kant claims that reason is “the origin of certain concepts and principles” (A299/B355) independent from those of sensibility and understanding.
 Kant refers to these as “transcendental ideas” (A311/B368) or “ideas of [pure] reason” (A669/B697).
-And he now defines reason as a “faculty of principles” (A299/B356) or the “faculty of the unity of the rules of understanding under principles” (A303/B358).
-The problem is how to justify these concepts and principles.
-This problem is acute because Kant also argues that they often lead us into error and contradiction.
+He also defines reason as a “faculty of principles” (A299/B356).
+But what are these concepts and principles, and can they be justified?
+Since Kant also argues that “ideas of reason” often lead to error and contradiction, these are serious questions.

-Kant’s account of science, and especially the role of “teleological” or purposive judgment, is further developed in the Critique of Judgment.
-See Guyer 1990, Freudiger 1996, and Nuzzo 2005, as well as Kant’s aesthetics and teleology, §3.
-On Kant’s account of science more generally, see Wartenberg 1992, Buchdahl 1992, Friedman 1992b & 2013, and Breitenbach [forthcoming].
+Kant’s account of science, and especially the role of “teleological” or purposive judgment, is further developed in the Critique of the Power of Judgment.
+See Guyer 1990, Freudiger 1996, and Nuzzo 2005, as well as Kant’s aesthetics and teleology (§3).
+On Kant’s account of science more generally, see Wartenberg 1992, Buchdahl 1992, Friedman 1992b & 2013, Mudd 2016 and Breitenbach 2018.
 On reason and science, see Neiman 1994: Ch.
 2 and Grier 2001: Ch.
 8. The entry on Kant’s philosophy of science considers Kant’s view of the natural sciences, especially physics.

 1.3 The limits of reason